klee421/cs32-final-project/README.md

 3. pytesseract (to analyze a loaded image)
 4. os (to go through pdf and image files in the folder)
 5. pandas (to turn data into excel-exportable dataframe)
-6. xlwings (to export data to an existing excel workbook)
+6. xlwings (to export the dataframe to an existing excel workbook)

 <!-- HOW TO USE -->